Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

         cray-vault-operator-69b4b6887-dfn2f   2/2     Running   2          1m
         ```

-    5. Restart the pod(s).
+    1. Restart the pod(s).

         In this example, `cray-console-node-1` is the pod.

         ```bash
-        ncn# kubectl delete pod cray-console-node-1 -n services
+        ncn-m001# kubectl delete pod cray-console-node-1 -n services
         ```

-    6. Wait for the pod(s) to restart with `3/3` ready and `Running`.
+    1. Wait for the pod(s) to restart with `3/3` ready and `Running`.

         In this example, `cray-console-node-1` is the pod.

         ```bash
-        ncn# kubectl get pods -n services | grep cray-console-node-1
+        ncn-m001# kubectl get pods -n services | grep cray-console-node-1
         ```

         Example output: